PATHOL 4400A - Honours Pathology Research Project Part 1

-Assessment Task Assessment Type Weighting Hurdle Learning Outcome Research Proposal Seminar Formative 0% No 2, 5 Conference Poster Presentation Summative 10% No 1, 2, 5 Thesis Summative 60% No 1 - 5 Thesis Oral Defence Summative 20% No 1 - 5 Supervisor Assessment Summative 10% No 1
+Assessment Task Assessment Type Weighting Hurdle Course Learning Outcomes being addressed Research Proposal Seminar Formative 0% No 2, 5 Conference Poster Presentation Summative 10% No 1, 2, 5 Thesis Summative 60% No 1 - 5 Thesis Oral Defence Summative 20% No 1 - 5 Supervisor Assessment Summative 10% No 1

 Assessment DetailResearch Proposal Seminar: A 10 min Powerpoint presentation of research question and proposed approach